Two Graphs: Resolving the Periodic Reversibility of One-dimensional Finite Cellular Automata: Main result

-Now the RG has been successfully constructed, let us begin the subsequent calculations with a simple theorem.
+In the previous section, we introduce the construction of the reversibility graph $G_R$ and use it to determine if an FCA is strictly reversible.
+For FCA with a specific number of cells, $G_R$ remains available, but the concept of ``depth" needs to be introduced. \begin{definition} The depth of $v \in V$ in $G_R$ is $d(v)=min\{d(u)+1:(u,v)\in E\}$ ($d(v_{root})=0$). \end{definition}

-\begin{theorem} If the value of a negative node $N$ is $k$, then the FCA is irreversible when it has k cells. \end{theorem} \begin{proof} We can always find a path from the root node (whose value is 0) to N. The configuration corresponding to this path cannot find a predecessor, indicating the existence of a ``Garden of Eden".
-For example, in Fig. \ref{Fig3-1}, the configuration with only one cell, 0, is a ``Garden-of-Eden". \end{proof}
+\begin{theorem} If $v \in V_N$, then the FCA is irreversible when it has $d(v)$ cells. \end{theorem} \begin{proof} There is always a path from $v_{root}$ to $v$.
+The configuration corresponding to this path cannot find predecessors, indicating the existence of a ``Garden of Eden" configuration.
+For example, in Fig. \ref{RG} left, the configuration with one cell, 0, is a ``Garden-of-Eden" configuration. \end{proof}

-\begin{theorem} If the value of a negative node $N$ is $k$, and there is a circuit of length $r$ passing through it, then the FCA is irreversible when it has $k+xr$ cells $(x \in \mathbb{Z}_+\cup\{0\} )$. \end{theorem} \begin{proof} The proof of this theorem is similar to that of the previous one.
-For a cell count that satisfies $k+xr$, we can always find a path from the root node to $N$.
-Taking Fig. \ref{Fig3-1} as an example, 0 (01)* are Garden-of-Eden configurations. \end{proof}

-\begin{definition} For an FCA, if we can express its irreversible cell counts using negative nodes and circuits as a linear polynomial, then this polynomial is an \textbf{irreversible number polynomial}.
-In Theorem \ref{t2}, $k+xr$ is an example of an irreversible number polynomial. \end{definition}